websitefingerprinting/WFZoo/README.md

 # WFZoo： A Toolbox for SOTA Website Fingerprinting Attacks and Defenses
 Since my previous toolbox is not well organized and out-of-date (written in keras and py37), I decide to rewrite it.
 This toolbox is still under development.
 I will add more attacks and defenses in the future.
-The code is tested fine with both py38 and py3.11.
-The conda enviroment I provided is based on py3.8 with pytorch 2.0 and cuda 11.
+I tested the code under both Python 3.8 and Python 3.11.
+The conda environment I provided is based on Python 3.8 with pytorch 2.0 and cuda 11.

 ## TODO List
 - About attacks